babadam2002/diyhue-HA-addon-AmbilightTV-mod/README.md

 ## Usage
 - Set these options in the Home Assistant addon UI under "Configuration".
 - `min_brightness_threshold`: Black level for AmbilightTV + Hue.
 Minimum 35 recommended.
 AmbilightTv have one problem, that the backgound minimum light is always on, this will turn it off.
-- `Entertainment_Area_Extender_udp_ip`: IP address for the plugin.
-Usually your HA IP without port.
+- `Entertainment_Area_Extender_udp_ip`: Usually your HA IP without port.
 You need to install the Entertainment Area Extender addon  for diyhue-HA-addon-AmbilightTV-mod addon.

 - `Entertainment_Area_Extender_udp_port`: UDP port.
 Default is 12345.